 Skip to content

 Adaptation of the rsample::vfold_cv() function and its utilities.
-Modified to remove testing and class structures not required for local usage and to accommodate two-level stratification.
+Modified for simplicity and to accommodate two-level stratification.
 Up to 2 levels of stratification can be specified through the breaks parameter:

 • No stratification: breaks = NULL